javascript-tutorial/en.javascript.info/7-frames-and-windows/06-clickjacking/article.md

 ## Old-school defences (weak)

-The oldest defence method is the piece of Javascript that forbids to open the page in a frame (so-called "framebusting").
+The oldest defence method is the piece of JavaScript that forbids to open the page in a frame (so-called "framebusting").

 Like this: